 Splurge on light fixtures

 Since most of us aren’t wannabe electricians, you’ll probably be hiring out light fixture installation if you own your property.
-Make that investment worthwhile by splurging on a fixture that’s a well-made “wow” moment.
-And while you’re at it, consider adding recessed lighting for additional overhead options that will fade into your ceiling.
+Make that investment worthwhile and splurge on a fixture that’s a well-made “wow” moment.
+And while you’re at it, add recessed lighting for additional overhead options that will fade into your ceiling.

 Table and floor lamps are a different story.
-While you don’t want to rely on them for all your lighting needs, an inexpensive piece can add flair to a room without putting a dent in your budget.
+While you don’t want to rely on them for all your lighting needs, an inexpensive piece can add flair to a room and won’t put a dent in your budget.

 Save on countertop appliances